Officials: Weinstein to surrender in sexual misconduct probe

 "I am trying my very best to persuade both the federal and state prosecutors that he should not be arrested and or indicted, because he did not knowingly violate the law," Brafman wrote.

-Brafman said in the same court filing that he had been informed that Weinstein was a "principal target" of an investigation being conducted by the U.S. attorney's office in Manhattan.

-Manhattan District Attorney Cyrus Vance has come under enormous public pressure to bring a criminal case.
+Manhattan District Attorney Cyrus Vance had been under enormous public pressure to bring a criminal case against Weinstein.
 Some women's groups, including the Hollywood activist group Time's Up, accused the Democrat of being too deferential to Weinstein and too dismissive of his accusers.

-Vance had insisted any decision would be based on the strength of the evidence, not on political considerations.
-His office declined comment Thursday.
+A grand jury has been hearing evidence in the case for weeks.

-More than 75 women have accused Weinstein of wrongdoing.
-Several actresses and models accused him of criminal sexual assaults, including film actress Rose McGowan, who said Weinstein raped her in 1997 in Utah, "Sopranos" actress Annabella Sciorra, who said he raped her in her New York apartment in 1992, and the Norwegian actress Natassia Malthe, who said he attacked her in a London hotel room in 2008.
-Another aspiring actress, Mimi Haleyi, said Weinstein forcibly performed oral sex on her in his New York apartment in 2006.
+More than 75 women have accused Weinstein of wrongdoing around the globe.
+Several actresses and models accused him of criminal sexual assaults, but many of the encounters happened too long ago for any prosecution.
+Film actress Rose McGowan said Weinstein raped her in 1997 in Utah, "Sopranos" actress Annabella Sciorra said he raped her in her New York apartment in 1992 and Norwegian actress Natassia Malthe said he attacked her in a London hotel room in 2008.

-It's not clear whether Weinstein will face additional charges involving other women.
-The statute of limitations for rape in New York was eliminated in 2006, but not for attacks that happened prior to 2001.
+The statute of limitations for rape and certain other sex crimes in New York was eliminated in 2006, but not for attacks that happened prior to 2001.

-Several filed a federal lawsuit claiming his efforts to prey on women and cover up complaints amounted to a criminal enterprise.

-Authorities in California and London are also investigating assault allegations.
-Britain has no statute of limits on rape cases; some of the allegations under investigation there go back to the 1980s.
+Authorities in California and London also are investigating assault allegations.
+Britain has no statute of limits on rape cases; some of the allegations under investigation there date to the 1980s.